Pratihara dynasty: Mihira Bhoja

-Hudud-ul-Alam a tenth century Persian geographic text states that most of the kings of India acknowledged the supremacy of the powerful 'Rai of Qinnauj', (kannauj was the capital of Imperial Pratiharas) whose mighty army had 150,000 strong cavalry and 800 war elephants.
+Around 880, the Gurjara-Pratiharas were defeated in large battle in Ujjain by Krishna II, the Rastrakuta king of Gujarat.
+However, retribution likely soon followed on the part of the Pratiharas, as by the end of his reign, Bhoja had successfully exterminated the Gujarat Rashtrakuta line.

-His son Mahenderpal I (890–910), expanded further eastwards in Magadha, Bengal and Assam.
+Hudud-ul-Alam, a tenth-century Persian geographic text, states that most of the kings of India acknowledged the supremacy of the powerful 'Rai of Qinnauj', (Kannauj was the capital of the Imperial Pratiharas) whose mighty army had 150,000 strong cavalry and 800 war elephants.

 Decline

 Bhoja II (910–912) was overthrown by Mahipala I (912–944).
-Several feudatories of the empire took advantage of the temporary weakness of the Gurjara-Pratiharas to declare their independence, notably the Paramaras of Malwa, the Chandelas of Bundelkhand, the Kalachuris of Mahakoshal, the Tomaras of Haryana, and the Chahamanas of Shakambhari.
+Several feudatories of the empire took advantage of the temporary weakness of the Pratiharas to declare their independence, notably the Paramaras of Malwa, the Chandelas of Bundelkhand, the Kalachuris of Mahakoshal, the Tomaras of Haryana, and the Chahamanas of Shakambhari.
 The south Indian Emperor Indra III (c.
 914–928) of the Rashtrakuta dynasty briefly captured Kannauj in 916, and although the Pratiharas regained the city, their position continued to weaken in the tenth century, partly as a result of the drain of simultaneously fighting off Turkic attacks from the west, the attacks from the Rashtrakuta dynasty from the south and the Pala advances in the east.
-The Gurjara-Pratiharas lost control of Rajasthan to their feudatories, and the Chandelas captured the strategic fortress of Gwalior in central India around 950.
-By the end of the tenth century the Gurjara-Pratihara domains had dwindled to a small state centered on Kannauj.
+The Pratiharas lost control of Rajasthan to their feudatories, and the Chandelas captured the strategic fortress of Gwalior in central India around 950.
+By the end of the tenth century the Pratihara domains had dwindled to a small state centered on Kannauj.

 Mahmud of Ghazni captured Kannauj in 1018, and the Pratihara ruler Rajapala fled.
 He was subsequently captured and killed by the Chandela ruler Vidyadhara.
 The Chandela ruler then placed Rajapala's son Trilochanpala on the throne as a proxy.
-Jasapala, the last Gurjara-Pratihara ruler of Kannauj, died in 1036.
+Jasapala, the last Pratihara ruler of Kannauj, died in 1036.

 The Imperial Pratihara dynasty broke into several small states after the Ghaznavid invasions.
 These branches fought each other for territory and one of the branches ruled Mandore till the 14th century.
 This Pratihara branch had marital ties with Rao Chunda of the Rathore clan and gave Mandore in dowry to Chunda.
 This was specifically done to form an alliance against the Turks of the Tughlaq Empire.

-Gurjara-Pratihara art
+Pratihara art

-There are notable examples of architecture from the Gurjara-Pratihara era, including sculptures and carved panels.
+There are notable examples of architecture from the Pratihara era, including sculptures and carved panels.
 Their temples, constructed in an open pavilion style.
-One of the most notable Gurjara-Pratihara style of architecture was Khajuraho, built by their vassals, the Chandelas of Bundelkhand.
+One of the most notable Pratihara style of architecture was Khajuraho, built by their vassals, the Chandelas of Bundelkhand.

 Māru-Gurjara architecture

-Māru-Gurjara architecture was developed during Gurjara-Pratihara Empire.
+Māru-Gurjara architecture was developed during Pratihara Empire.